eruckemmanuel/automated-web-testing-with-selenium/README.md

-# Hotjar Simple Website Test
+# Hotjar Simple Automated Website Test
 This is a simple simulation to test the Signup and Login processes on [Hotjar](https://hotjar.com) website, using python selenium and pytest frameworks.